Teddy-XiongGZ/MedRAG/README.md

 (Context: context length of the LLM; Open: Open-source.)

 ## Requirements

-Please first install the required packages in `requirements.txt`.
+- First, install PyTorch suitable for your system's CUDA version by following the [official instructions](https://pytorch.org/get-started/locally/) (2.1.1+cu121 in our case).

+- Then, install the remaining requirements using: `pip install -r requirements.txt`,

-For GPT-3.5/GPT-4, an OpenAI API key is needed.
+- For GPT-3.5/GPT-4, an OpenAI API key is needed.
 Replace the placeholder with your key in `src/config.py`.

-Git-lfs is required to download and load corpora for the first time.
+- Git-lfs is required to download and load corpora for the first time.

-Java is requried for using BM25.
+- Java is requried for using BM25.

 ## Usage